blackstar3092/frostbyte_frontend/navigation/about/deployment.md

 - We need a .env file (with passwords and our gemini key)
 - consider creating another user
 - Instance is kept outside of virtual machine so the database doesn't clear upon every restart of the virtual machine

+- Make sure blogs are succinct
+- Stand Up meetings: go to the whiteboards